Representation Rings of Fusion Systems and Brauer Characters

-We use this theorem to prove Theorem A by utilising the isomorphism between representation rings to show that the rows of $X_B(\sF)$ are linearly independent ``mod $\ell$" for all primes $\ell \neq p$. (see Definition \ref{mod p defn} for how this is made rigorous).
-Combined with the fact that $\text{det}(X_B(\sF))^2 \in \bZ$ (see Corollary \ref{det 2}), we have that $\text{det}(X_B(\sF))$ is a power of $p$.
+We use this theorem to prove Theorem A by utilising the isomorphism between representation rings to show that the rows of $X_B(\sF)$ are linearly independent mod $\mathcal{M}_{\ell}$ for all primes $\ell \neq p$.
+Combined with the fact that $|\mathrm{det}(X_B(\sF))|^2 \in \Z$ (see Corollary \ref{det 2}), we have that $|\mathrm{det}(X_B(\sF))|^2$ is a power of $p$.
 The refinement of this result to the full statement of Conjecture A for non-exotic fusion systems is where the parallels with modular character theory are fully utilised.
-A corollary to this approach (Corollary \ref{b lin indep}) is that any basis of $R(\sF)$ explicitly gives a basis of $R(\sF, \ell)$ for $\ell \neq p$ by reducing $B$ ``mod $\ell$".